 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and aid for your Science Education degree.

 Biology, chemistry, Earth science, physics – you’ll be able to teach all of these and more with the natural science endorsement in education from Wayne State College.
-You’ll be prepared to teach these subjects to grades 7-12.
-A degree to teach science will give you a broad yet solid foundation in all subjects science-related, along with learning how to teach in a classroom setting.
+You’ll be prepared to become a science teacher for grades 7-12.
+Choosing to pursue a Science Education degree will train you in math, lab techniques, how to conduct research and experiments, and more.
+Your degree to teach science will give you a broad yet solid foundation in all subjects science-related, along with learning how to teach in a classroom setting.

 Percent of recent WSC graduates employed or in graduate school

 For endorsement: 52